British picture restorers, 1600-1950 - D

 The work of Thomas de Critz (1607-53), son of John de Critz (see above), is not well documented but it has been suggested that he may have been responsible for some of Tradescant portraits in the Ashmolean Museum, Oxford (Edmond 1980 pp.156-7).
 He died in 1653, apparently unmarried, and was buried on 22 October that year at St Martin-in-the-Fields.
 In his will, made 18 September 1653 and proved 6 March 1655, he left his possessions to his brother, Emanuel.

-Thomas de Critz repaired paintings in the collection of King Charles I, according to the Office of Works accounts.
-Working at Whitehall Palace in 1632/3, he repaired various works including an old painting of Adam and Eve, a picture by Holbein, an old Dutch piece, a great piece of a musician by Titian and a great piece of Venus asleep, perhaps the work on panel by Correggio described by his near contemporary, Richard Symonds, as cleaned by ‘Decreetz.’
-(Vertue vol.1, p.112).
-The same year, he repaired paintings in the Queen’s Cabinet at Somerset House.
+Thomas de Critz restored paintings in the collection of King Charles I, according to the Office of Works accounts.
+Working at Whitehall Palace in 1629/30, he spent four days repairing certain paintings ‘with the colours proper for the same’ (Edmond 1980 p.158).
+At Whitehall, in 1632/3, he repaired for £41 an old painting of Adam and Eve and an old Dutch piece, and mended and repaired a picture by Holbein, a great piece of a musician by Titian and a great piece of Venus asleep (Edmond 1980 p.158), perhaps the panel by Correggio described by his near contemporary, Richard Symonds, as cleaned by ‘Decreetz.’; it was obscured by a very thick, old, cracked varnish to clean which he had tried laying on hot boiled oil of turpentine without success, but found a sponge wetted with fasting spittle effective (Vertue vol.1, p.112).

 Sources: Croft-Murray 1962 p.201, Edmond 1980 pp.145, 158.
 For abbreviations, see Resources and bibliography.